janice87/janice87/README.md

 ### Hi, I'm Janice 👋

-I'm an aspiring Software Engineer from New York.
-I am a mom working full time and a student at the Flatiron School.
-I have a background in Finance/Accounting and am highly detail oriented, analytical and organized.
+I'm an aspiring Software Engineer/Full Stack Developer from New York.
+I work full time and am a student at Flatiron School.
+My background is in Finance/Accounting and I am a problem solver who is highly detail oriented and analytical.
 Over the past 9 years I've worked in industries ranging from healthcare, publishing, media and retail.
-I love to make and build things, which is why becoming a Full Stack Developer/Software Engineer is my dream job.
+I love learning new things and being able to express myself creatively by making or building things.
 My hobbies are yoga, photography, gardening and playing the Sims (if I have free time).

 - 🔭 I’m currently on Phase 4 at the Flatiron School